 Angkor Wat - the elephant terrace is fantastic.
 We arrived early afternoon and stayed for the sunsut.
 Stunning.
 Others go for the sunrise.

 Ta Prohm is a beautiful ruin.
 The trees growing out of the buildings make it very mysterious.

 We based ourselves in Siem Riep for about a week and spent the time mooching round the town which has some lovely bars and restaurants, and visiting local temples and tourist attractions.

 When I go back in a couple of weeks, I am off to Phnom Penh to help out in an orphanage before heading to the beach.

-www.asialifeguide.com is a great source of information. almost 10 years ago
+www.asialifeguide.com is a great source of information. about 10 years ago